 Let’s take a look:

-This specialty coffee is decaffeinated using the sugarcane process, which is very apt considering the flavor notes of the bag.
+This coffee is decaffeinated using the sugarcane process, which is very apt considering the flavor notes of the bag.
 If you want to learn a little more about how decaffeination works, check out this three-minute video from Mental Floss.

 Olympia Coffee is a Washington-based roaster.
 They originally began as a wholesale business, eventually adding cafes and a local delivery model so they could become more involved in their community.
 They’ve since won several awards, competing in the Northwest Brewers Cup multiple times and winning the Best Of Olympia back in 2012.
 They also won Micro Roaster Of The Year in 2013, which is an award I’ve been keeping up with to keep track of quality decaf coffee.